solisti/Group1Project3/Documentation/code review.md

 **Assigned to:** Alice

 **How the fault was fixed/Status:** Will not fix.
 We will update our UML specification so that it no loner includes a standalone UI portion.
+We will implement font choice and color choices as user features instead.

 ---